FAQs

 Five incoming graduate students are selected annually.

-Each GGL cohort member will be awarded a $500 stipend.
+Each GGL cohort member will be awarded a $1500 stipend to be use to support their research and leadership paths.
 All awards will be processed by the Office of Financial Aid up to the student’s available cost of attendance.
 All awards will first go towards any account balances before it may be refunded.
 How this can be awarded may vary based on the individual.
-The Gannon team will work with the cohort on this.
+The Gannon team will work with the cohort on this and how to utilize funds for research expenses.

 Yes, students are able to receive additional merit-based scholarships from Loyola as well.

-The GGL cohort meets once every 2 weeks, during the Fall semester, for one hour.
-Additionally, Gannon graduate leaders should expect to commit approximately 2 hours, every 2 weeks to readings and activities that should be completed before these meetings.
+The GGL cohort meets once a month throughout the academic year for 1.5hrs.
+Additionally, Gannon graduate leaders should expect to commit a few hours, each month, to readings and activities that should be completed before our in-person meetings.
+Students will also be expected to work on team-based leadership projects to support their research/career development and the Gannon Community.
 Gannon graduate leaders also have the option to schedule one-on-one leadership coaching sessions with Dr. Tallman.